TriWest Healthcare Alliance

 TriWest Healthcare Alliance is a Phoenix, Arizona based corporation that manages health benefits under the United States Department of Veterans Affairs (VA) VAPCCC program in Regions 3, 5, and 6.
 On October 1, 2018, TriWest's contract for VAPCCC was expanded to cover Regions 1, 2, and 4.

+As of January 1, 2025, TriWest took over the TRICARE West Region contract from Health Net Federal Services, LLC.
+The TRICARE West region now encompasses these states: